ekesken/crawlajax/README.md

   ...
 </pre>

-you can use an apache server now to serve your static snapshots by forwarding requests with _escaped_fragment_ parameter to this folder.
+you can use an apache server now to serve your static html snapshots by forwarding requests with _escaped_fragment_ parameter to this folder.

 <code>
 http://2011.jsconf.us/?_escaped_fragment_=/schedule => http://2011.jsconf.us/googlebot/schedule/index.html
 </code>

-using [phantomjs](http://www.phantomjs.org/) to take snapshot of rendered dom.
+using [phantomjs](http://www.phantomjs.org/) to take html snapshot of rendered dom.

 check instructions at